umalabs/federizer/README.md

-# Propagator
+# Federizer

-Propagator, a web API-to-API security framework, is a prototype implementation of the [Identity Propagation and Assertions](https://github.com/umalabs/identity-propagation-and-assertions) architecture.
-Propagator uses this architecture to convey the user's security context alongside messages between API consumers and API producers.
+Federizer, a web API-to-API security framework, is a prototype implementation of the [Identity Propagation and Assertions](https://github.com/umalabs/identity-propagation-and-assertions) architecture.
+Federizer uses this architecture to convey the user's security context alongside messages between API consumers and API producers.
 The API-to-API communication resembles how the MTA-to-MTA SMTP transmission works.
 You can send any message, e.g., an order, from the sender's API to an arbitrary recipient's API; vice-versa, you can receive a message from any sender's API.

 ## Motivation